-Depending on the type of pool you’re looking for, local rules and regulations, any landscaping needs, and the availability of contractors, construction times can take anywhere from 1 to 6 months.
+Depending on the type of pool you’re looking for, local rules and regulations, landscaping needs, and the availability of contractors, construction times can take anywhere from 1 to 6 months.

-Starting the planning process of your own pool should be done as early as possible to take full advantage of those sweltering hot months, and avoid disappointment — especially so if you plan to make other garden modifications at the same time.
+Starting the planning process of your own pool should be done as early as possible to take full advantage of those sweltering hot months, and avoid disappointment — especially if you plan to make other garden modifications at the same time.

 A number of different factors will go into determining the exact amount of time it will take to have your pool ready to use; that’s why it’s best to get started as early as possible.
-Even if you only have a rough idea of what you are looking for, it’s best to get in touch as soon as possible so you can see what factors will be relevant to you.
+Even if you only have a rough idea of what you are looking for, it’s best to get in touch as soon as possible, so you can see what factors will be relevant to you.

 The primary factors that will affect your pool installation time are; the type of pool — fibreglass pools generally come prebuilt and are faster to install than concrete designs; approval — you will require approval from your local authority or council before construction can commence; additional work — any additional landscaping or changes may require other companies or contractors with differing availability; peak times — attempting construction during peak times could lead to delays in booking construction.

 As with any significant change or modification to your property, a pool installation will have to be approved by your council or local authority before any construction can begin.

 Before you can make an application for planning permission, however, you need to have the design and plans drawn up.
 The planning stage will be faster or slower depending on the type of pool and the amount of other landscaping you’re planning.
 It’s best to account for at least a few weeks for the initial planning stage.